anttijuu/O3-chat-client/README.md

 Exercise 2 implementation with the client as you work through the exercise.
 In Exercise 1, use curl as the test client.

-Note that you need to launch the client with two run time arguments.
+Note that you need to launch the client with two startup arguments.
 See instructions on those below.

 ## Background